Klovach/Digital-Portfolio-Template/README.md

 📧 **Contact**: Make it easy for others to connect with you by including contact information and social media links.

-💸 **Free and Open Source**: Enjoy a professional-looking portfolio without breaking the bank.
-This template is free to use, easy to edit on the fly in time for career fairs, and open-source.
+💸 **Free To Use**: Enjoy a professional-looking portfolio without breaking the bank.
+This template is free to use, easy to edit on the fly in time for career fairs.

 ## Express Yourself